ruhsulin/BookSpresso/README.md

 - 🎨 Beautiful and minimal UI

 ### 🚧 *But keep in mind…*
-BookSpresso is still in development! 🏗️ I still have some **cute little bugs** and **features that are waiting to be released!** 🍞👨‍🍳
+BookSpresso is still in development! 🏗️
+I still have some **cute little bugs** and **features that are waiting to be released!** 🍞👨‍🍳
 If you run into a bug, don’t worry!
-Either it will be fixed, or we turn it into a feature. 🤡
+Either it will be fixed, or it will be turned into a feature. 🤡

 ## 🛠 Tech Stack
 - **Language**: Java ☕